pypackaging-native/pypackaging-native/docs/key-issues/cross_platform.md

 macOS also experiences this as a result of the Apple Silicon transition.
-Apple has provided the tools to make cross compilation from x86-64 to arm64 as easy as possible, as well as to compile [fat binaries](multiple_architectures.md) (supporting x86-64 and arm64 at the same time) on x86-64 hardware.
-In the latter case, the host platform (macOS on x86-64) will still be one of the outputs of the compilation process, and the resulting binary will run on the CI/CD system.
+Apple has provided the tools to make cross compilation from x86-64 to arm64 as easy as possible, as well as to compile [fat binaries](multiple_architectures.md) (supporting x86-64 and arm64 at the same time) on both architectures.
+In the latter case, the host platform will still be one of the outputs of the compilation process, and the resulting binary will run on the CI/CD system.

 ## Current state